intel-analytics/ipex-llm-tutorial/ch_2_Quick_Start/README.md

 ### 2.1.2 Conda and Environment Management

 [Conda](https://docs.conda.io/projects/conda/en/stable/) is an open-source package & environment management system which is supported in multiple platforms.
 It provides a convenient way to manage packages and create isolated environments for different projects.
-We highly recommend using Conda here to create environment for the tutorials.
+We highly recommend using conda here to create environment for the tutorials.

 #### 2.1.2.1 Install Conda

 **Linux:**
-For Linux users, you could install Conda through:
+For Linux users, you could install conda through:

 ```bash
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh